htmfilho/sports/_posts/2023-07-23-endurrun-sport.md

 ![ENDURrun Sport Stage 5](/sports/images/posts/endurrun-sport-stage5-2023.jpg)

 The fifth stage was tough.
 We ran a loop twice, on a pretty hilly trail along the Grand River.
 The trail is well-covered by trees and not technical at all, but part of it was closed for maintenance, forcing the organizers to adapt the course.
-I was optimistic after my Stage 4 performance, so I tried to closely follow faster runners, but soon the hills showed me down to a more realistic place.
+I was optimistic after my Stage 4 performance, so I tried to closely follow faster runners, but soon the hills slowed me down to a more realistic pace.
 They were so steep that I got my heart rate up pretty quickly.
 The gap increased between me and the next runner to the point I had to change my strategy to simply maintain my position.
 Finished in 13th and 10th among males.

 ## Stage 6: Thursday, 13.4km at Baden Hills, Wilmot